WUTF-TV: News operation

-WUNI presently broadcasts 2½ hours of locally produced newscasts each week (with a half-hour each on weekdays; the station does not produce a late evening newscast on any night nor any news programs on Saturdays and Sundays).
 As WSMW, the station produced a nightly 6 p.m. newscast.
-This program was anchored by Doug White; Walter Cryan of WPRI-TV in Providence, Rhode Island liked White's work on the newscast and hired him away from WSMW-TV; White subsequently became a longtime news anchor at another Providence station, WJAR.
+This program was anchored by Doug White; Walter Cryan of WPRI-TV in Providence, Rhode Island, liked White's work on the newscast and hired him away from WSMW-TV; White subsequently became a longtime news anchor at another Providence station, WJAR.

-On April 1, 2003, WUNI launched a half-hour local newscast, Noticias Univision Nueva Inglaterra (Univision News New England), at 6 p.m.
+On April 1, 2003, WUNI launched a half-hour local newscast, Noticias Univision Nueva Inglaterra (Univision News New England), at 6 pm.
 Sara Suarez was brought from Univision's Denver owned-and-operated station KCEC to serve as anchor and news director.
 Angel Salcedo, who hosted WUNI's public affairs program Enfoque Latino for several years, was chosen as Suarez's co-anchor.
 However, Salcedo left the station shortly afterwards, leaving Suarez as the sole anchor until Carlos Ruben Zapata was hired as Salcedo's replacement.
 In 2005, Zapata left the station and eventually hired Eduardo Guerrero as co-anchor late that year.
 Before the newscast debuted, the station signed a news share agreement with New England Cable News, in which the regional cable news channel provided news footage.
-In addition, several commercial spots for NECN aired on WUNI and Telefutura-affiliated sister station WUTF-TV (which Univision owns, but is operated by Entravision), targeted at both stations' Hispanic audience.
+In addition, several commercial spots for NECN aired on WUNI and WUTF-TV, targeted at both stations' Hispanic audience.

 The agreement with NECN expired in mid-2005, WUNI then signed a content sharing agreement with CBS owned-and-operated station WBZ-TV (channel 4).
 WBZ is acknowledged with an on-air credit when news footage supplied by the station appears on WUNI's newscasts, as well as at the end of the broadcast, before the copyright tag.

-In April 2007, WUNI began producing news updates under the title Despierta Boston (which was anchored by Maria Gonzalez), during Univision's morning news/talk program Despierta América at :25 minutes past the hour from 7 to 9 a.m.
+In April 2007, WUNI began producing news updates under the title Despierta Boston (which was anchored by Maria Gonzalez), during Univision's morning news/talk program Despierta América at :25 minutes past the hour from 7 to 9 am.
 The station used a modified version of the Despierta America logo branding, while using an alteration of the graphics and music package used on the 6 p.m. newscast.
 While Despierta Boston was relatively successful, economic problems led to Entravision discontinuing the morning updates in early 2009.
 The station also laid off Eduardo Guerrero (once again resulting in Sara Suarez anchoring solo) and 10-year veteran sports journalist Omar Cabrera.

-On July 14, 2007, the station began airing the weekend edition of Univision-owned San Juan, Puerto Rico station WLII's newscast Las Noticias Univision; this was subsequently dropped.